ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ---

 ## Function - Symantec DLP: Get Incident Details
-Get the information on the Symantec DLP incident by calling the DLP REST API incident endpoints for edittable, static and notes and return the information in JSON format.
+Get the information on the Symantec DLP incident by calling three DLP REST API incident endpoints to obtain **editableIncidentDetails**, **staticIncidentDetails**, and **notes** JSON objects which are combined into one JSON object which is returned by the function.

  ![screenshot: fn-symantec-dlp-get-incident-details ](./doc/screenshots/fn-symantec-dlp-get-incident-details.png)